jclouds/legacy-jclouds.github.com/documentation/userguide/blobstore-guide.md

 ### Connecting to a BlobStore

 A connection to a `BlobStore` like S3 in jclouds is called a `BlobStoreContext`.
+It should be reused for multiple requests and is thread-safe.
 An `BlobStoreContext` associates an identity on a provider to a set of network connections.
 At a minimum, you need to specify your identity (in the case of S3, AWS Access Key ID) and a credential (in S3, your Secret Access Key).
 Once you have your credentials, connecting to your `BlobStore` service is easy: